 Sarah Cain

-Here is an an actual message from Crystal, from whence she flippantly noted that she (as an impartial administrator) reworded other people's questions to censor implications of effective medical alternatives.
-It was only alternative medicine that needed such management, by the way, and she went so far as to insultingly compare it with "spirituality".
+Below is an an actual message from Crystal, wherein she flippantly noted that she (as a supposedly impartial administrator) reworded other people's questions to censor the reporting of effective alternatives.
+It was only alternative medicine that needed such careful management from her, by the way; and she even went so far as to insultingly compare alternative therapies with "spirituality" -- with the implication of alternative practitioners being witch doctors whose decisions were always made based on faith, instead of empirical evidence of effectiveness.

 To: Sarah Cain